 Coast & Beach

 Goldfields & Mining

-	Cabbage Palm loop walking track is a 1.7km, grade 5 Circuit hike located in the Wallingat National Park, NSW.
+Cabbage Palm loop walking track is a 1.7km, grade 5 circuit hike, located in the Wallingat National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Cabbage Palm loop walking track begins at Sugar Creek picnic area in Wallingat National Park and follows the first section of Coachwood walk.
 Along the way, you’ll meander over the alluvial flats of Hotel Creek, which are dominated by striking cabbage tree palms, as well as a variety of rainforest species including turpentines and coachwoods.